Generalized persistence dynamics for active motion: Comparison: Generalized Active Brownian Motion vs Active Brownian motion, and Run-and-tumble Motion

 where the parameter $\xi$ acquires the value $(d-1)D_{\text{R}}$ for the ABM model, and the value $\lambda$ for the RTM one, respectively.
-We note that by combining Eqs. (\ref{eqRho}) and (\ref{eqPol}), one get the following inhomogeneous telegrapher's equation
+We note that by combining Eqs. (\ref{eqRho}) and (\ref{eqPol}), one gets the following inhomogeneous telegrapher's equation: On the other hand, the evolution equation for the elements of the nematic-like tensor $\mathbb{Q}^{ij}$ IS given by